kama-pa-go/djangoPrzyklady/README.md

-Repository is a part of presentation given for my class
+The repository is a part of a presentation given for my class.
+A presentation in the Polish language is also attached to this repository.

-This repository will be deleted at the end of semester
+This repository will be deleted at the end of the semester.